 Phased Array Pulser Receiver

 Types of waves to be generated in / received from the material are controlled / selected through entering the value of the corresponding ultrasonic velocity in the material.
-The instrument screen movie below
+The videos below

 The trace of ultrasonic beam, probe footprint, focal points, apertures, etc are truly imaged upon entering thickness, OD, and other data characterizing geometry of the material